 - Low level of access to medical care or education.

 - Lack of Identity to link with Social Security Schemes

 - Lack of Identity and provision for bank linkages

 - Lack of shelter to live in protected environment

 The new SOP reevaluated the previous parameters to ensure implementation for a non-homogenous population of different categories of street children.

-Bal Raksha Bharat works across 12 states of India and in 120 countries, on issues related to education, health, and protection and humanitarian/DRR needs of children, especially for those who are the most deprived and marginalized.
+Bal Raksha Bharat runs programmes to address children’s needs in 11 Indian states and Union Territories.
+Globally known as Save the Children, the organisation works in 116 countries, on issues related to education, health, and protection and humanitarian/DRR needs of children, especially for those who are the most deprived and marginalized.

 Please direct all media queries to: